 The Beltane Fire Society (BFS) is a registered charity, based in Edinburgh.
 We have a board of trustees who are volunteers, elected by our members each year at our annual general meeting (with additional members coopted throughout the year if needed, by vote of the board themselves).
 They are responsible for making sure BFS delivers on its charitable aims, that we comply with all the requirements placed on us, and help oversee the smooth running of the charity and our festivals.

 Want to know what the board do?
 Take a look…

 The board meet regularly to make key decisions.
-If you’d like to see the dates and agendas for upcoming meetings, or the minutes of past board meetings, email us at board[at]beltane[dot]org.
+You can read minutes and agendas for board and other BFS meetings if you’d like get a sense of discussions, or email us at board[at]beltane[dot]org for more information.
 You can also see details about us as a charity (including our annual accounts) on the website of the Office of the Scottish Charity Regulator (OSCR).

-Our 2017-18 Board of Trustees:
+Our 2019-20 Board of Trustees:

 I was first introduced to BFS through a passion for drumming, becoming a processional drummer in Beltane 2016.
 I quickly fell in love with the Beltane community and eagerly returned in Samhuinn as a torchbearer (finally getting over my fear of fire!).

 Outside BFS I’m currently on the board for another organisation called Glasgow Drum Circle (GDC).
 Over the years with GDC I have managed lottery-funded projects, acted as treasurer, taught rhythms and led drum crews in a wide variety of performances.
 Other notable experience includes my previous stint as an events officer for a large public sector organisation and, back in my uni days, being a board member for the university’s Pagan Society.

 For the rest of the board term I will be providing systems admin support to the board, sharing knowledge on governance, and generally mucking in to help make this Beltane the best one yet!